-Symbiotics France S.A, Legal Entity Identifier 54900V05RVZQNM2TF45, ("Fund Manager" or "Entity") considers principal adverse impacts of its investment decisions on sustainability factors.
+Symbiotics France S.A ("Fund Manager" or "Entity") considers the principal adverse impacts of its investment decisions on sustainability factors.

-The present statement is the consolidated statement on principal adverse impacts on sustainability factors of Symbiotics SICAV II (the "Fund") managed by Symbiotics France SA.

-This statement on principal adverse impacts on sustainability factors covers the reference period from 1st January 2023 to 31st of December 2023.
+The present statement is the statement on principal adverse impacts on sustainability factors of Symbiotics SICAV II and Symbiotics SICAV (Lux.), the "Funds" and covers the reference period from 1st January to 31st of December 2024.